-View our SEEDS Sustainability Library (scroll to the bottom of the SEEDS homepage) to browse through the diversity of interdisciplinary, student-led research projects that use the Campus as a Living Lab.
+View our SEEDS Sustainability Library to browse through the diversity of interdisciplinary, student-led research projects that use the Campus as a Living Lab.
 The SEEDS Sustainability Library is a comprehensive repository of applied student research and knowledge.
 Open access applied research reports contribute to a body of knowledge, learning and action to ignite sustainability ideas, policies and practices, and enable the broader community to learn, apply and build on previous research.
 Use the search bar to look for keywords, or use the advanced search to browse specific courses, authors and faculty.

 Interactive Sustainability Visual Collections

 Interactive Sustainability Visual Collections (ISVCs) serve as visual tools to enable learning about our campus assets, people, place, collaborations, and research.
 They foster knowledge exchange to enable greater impact in collectively working towards addressing critical societal issues using the Campus as a Living Laboratory.

 The University of British Columbia (UBC) Vancouver campus is host to a multitude of biodiversity assets and ecosystem services.
 Located along the Pacific Flyway— an important bird migratory route— and neighbouring 800 hectares of second growth forest at Pacific Spirit Park, the Vancouver campus is home to: UBC Botanical Garden, a living museum of local and international plant species; Beaty Biodiversity Museum, a natural history museum with a collection of over 2 million specimens; as well as World-renowned centres of innovative research and education including the Biodiversity Research Centre, the Centre for Sustainable Food Systems at UBC Farm, and the Faculty of Forestry.
 Learn about urban biodiversity through campus and regional biodiversity data visualization tools below.